-Are there any examples of positive Human Environment Interaction?
-Most of what has been seen in our post on Human Environment Interaction in Geography saw many negative examples of interactions with the environment and humans.
+Are there any examples of positive Human-Environment Interaction?
+Most of what has been seen in the overview on Human-Environment Interaction saw many negative examples of interactions between the environment and humans.

 What is Human Environment Interaction?

 Human-Environment Interaction is the interaction between humans and their environment.
 Humans depend on their environment for survival and are forced to adapt.
 But, humans also modify their environment through their everyday actions.

 There are a lot of negative Human-Environment Interaction examples, such as pollution and deforestation.

 But, is it possible for humans to have a positive human-environment interaction?
 Absolutely.
 There are many ways we will discuss below in which they can.

 For a discussion of negative examples, visit Negative Human Environment Interaction Examples.
 (You can also find all examples of Human-Environment Interaction at Examples of Human-Environment Interaction.)

 Here are some examples of positive effects of Human-Environment Interaction.

 Recycling can play a big part in helping to improve our environment.
 It’s estimated now that recycling only accounts for about 30% of all waste, so there is room for improvement.